 I'm a sixth-year PhD student in Economics at the University of Connecticut.
-I like game theory, political economy, industrial organization, social networks, agent-based modeling, experimental economics, and getting caught in the rain.
+I like Adam Smith, game theory, political economy, industrial organization, social networks, agent-based modeling, experimental economics, and getting caught in the rain.
 I'm here to meet a nice panel data set who knows how to have a good time.

 - Ubuntu: Linux for the desktop.